CARF IT Readiness for Community Health Organizations

 Community health organizations rarely have in-house IT teams large enough to manage all of these requirements.
 A managed IT provider with experience in healthcare compliance environments can fill that gap, but only if the engagement is structured correctly.

 The right MSP doesn’t just keep your systems running.
-It produces the documentation and evidence trail that demonstrates ongoing conformance to the technology standards — between surveys, not just in preparation for them.
+It produces the documentation and evidence trail that demonstrates ongoing conformance to the technology standards, between surveys, not just in preparation for them.

-Book a free 30-minute Technology Health Check
+Book a free 30-minute IT assessment

 Frequently Asked Questions